 Angela Denning, KFSK - Petersburg

-Angela Denning-Barnes is a reporter at KYUK in Bethel.
+Angela Denning is a reporter at KFSK in Petersburg.

 Coastal Villages Region Fund, the state’s largest Community Development Quota group, has been asking for more fish for their fishermen.
 It would require Congress amending the Magnuson-Stevens Fishery Conservation and Management Act.
 In response, Alaska’s congressional delegation says before pursuing changes to fishing allocations they would need a consensus.